 This book is part of that telling.

-A few radical bookshops in the UK are stocking it, plus it is available from Active Distribution; you can also get it by emailing anabarahona at riseup.net or leave a comment here, to request a .pdf, an .epub or a printed copy on the post, I am testing with ebay / paypal where you can also process payments / donations by if that’s what you are used to [link to ebay]
+In paper format, it can be bought in a few radical bookshops in the UK are stocking it, plus it is available from Active Distribution; you can also get it by emailing anabarahona at riseup.net or leave a comment here, to request a .pdf, an .epub or a printed copy on the post, I am testing with ebay / paypal where you can also process payments / donations by if that’s what you are used to [link to ebay]

 You can now read it in goodreads; come back and give whatever donation you think it’s worth!